coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 > The blind spot of the competitors?

-*"Abstracting away logic by introducing new logic, is a solution which creates a new problem"*
+*"Abstracting away logic by introducing highlevel scripting to the user, is a solution which creates a new problem"*

 <img src="https://www.explainxkcd.com/wiki/images/d/d6/manuals.png" />

-Being *'more conditional/chainable than IFTTT'* isn't really a win imho.
+Offering automations which are *'conditional/chainable unlike IFTTT'* isn't really a win, it's a problem imho.
-It claims to take away developers, but yet it introduces a new breed again.
+It claims to take away the need for developers, but at the same time its complexity requires different developers.
 What if a carefully crafted automation-chain breaks?
 > Who to call? :)

+It seems that IFTTT is the only one which hits the sweepspot, by minimizing risks for themselves and their users.

+> Mo code, mo problems.
+Mo yahoo-pipe-ish solutions, mo [deutchs limit](https://en.wikipedia.org/wiki/Deutsch_limit)

 ## The secret of IFTTT?